arogozhnikov/einops/README.md

 ## Recent updates:

+- Einops' author is open to new positions, see below.
+Also, einops is used in 20k github projects.
 - 0.7.0: no-hassle `torch.compile`, support of [array api standard](https://data-apis.org/array-api/latest/API_specification/index.html) and more
 - 10'000🎉: github reports that more than 10k project use einops
 - einops 0.6.1: paddle backend added